vtrrsl/mahlo/README.md

 # Mahlo
 A tiny library for lazy loading images.
 With support for `srcset`, without dependencies.

-Written with ES6 syntax - use with care, as always.
+Written with ES6 syntax and features - use with care.

 ## Usage
 `srcset` is optional and will be shown if included, no setting required.